roboticsoutreach/robohack-website/docs/programming/arduino.md

 # - Trigger pin: 4
 # - Echo pin: 5

-distance_mm = arduino.ultrasound_measure_distance(4, 5)
+distance_mm = arduino.measure_ultrasound_distance(4, 5)
 ```

 :::warning
 The ultrasound sensor can measure distances up to 4 metres.
-If the ultrasound signal has to travel further than 4m, the sensor will timeout and return 0.
+If the ultrasound signal has to travel further than 4m, the sensor will time out and return 0.
 :::